 4. Embrace human communication at Bern Communications Museum

 Bern Communication Museum is a unique exhibition of its own.
-Founded in 1907, this museum is not about technology and communication advancement but rather about human history of communication and how different cultures address it.
+Founded in 1907, this museum is rather about human history of communication and how different cultures address it.
 Starting from the sign language & speaking, through telephraph and post, and all along to the telephone, computer and internet.
 The Museum offers many interactive displays, games and attractions, making it very interesting for children as much as adults.
 It’s open Tuesdays to Sundays, 10am to 5pm; closed Mondays.
 Entrance is CHF 15 for adults and 5 CHF for children.

 Address of Museum of Communication: Helvetiastrasse 16, 3005 Bern.
 T. +41 031 357 55 55.